Lanark County Sexual Assault & Domestic Violence Program

 If you don’t want/need to be seen immediately, the nurse can arrange a time that is convenient for you to come in for services at any of the Lanark County Hospitals.

 Fully accessible and translation services available if needed.

 When dealing with domestic violence and sexual assault issues, there are many agencies that offer very specific types of support and assistance to victims/survivors.
 The Lanark County Resource Guide is a quick reference tool designed to provide information as to the types of services that are offered in Lanark County and how to access these services.
 See the links below for details:

 Ontario Network of Sexual Assault/Domestic Violence Treatment Centres

 How has Covid-19 affected the program?

 Services that need to be provided in the emergency department are still provided there with enhanced infection control measures (gown, mask, face shield).
-You will be screened at the screening desk upon arrival and then proceed to the emergency department.
 Services that do not need to be provided in person are done by phone or zoom video call.

-*We are still able to provide services 24 hours a day, 7 days a week.
+We provide services 24 hours a day, 7 days a week.

 If you are reading this, and you live outside of Lanark County, COVID-19 may have impacted your local Sexual Assault/Domestic Violence Treatment Centre’s (SA/DVTC) ability to ensure 24/7 service.
 A navigation line has been established to increase access to services across the province, through the provision of information, resources, care, support, and navigation to SA/DVTCs across Ontario.